 GeneCards Summary for CCT3 Gene

 CCT3 (Chaperonin Containing TCP1, Subunit 3 (Gamma)) is a Protein Coding gene.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Protein folding.
-GO annotations related to this gene include unfolded protein binding.
+Diseases associated with CCT3 include myotonic disease.
+Among its related pathways are Organelle biogenesis and maintenance and Transport to the Golgi and subsequent modification.
+GO annotations related to this gene include poly(A) RNA binding and unfolded protein binding.